negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

 # Thinking through practice
 [writing space](practice.md)
+TLDR: Theorize through practic e-- is the next then Tell the story from my perspective of a situated dialogue whose initiating question is: What could it mean to think *with* place, to *feel* the city?

 ## Refrain from elsewhere
 *since each page is separate, albeit containing multiple hyperlinked connections to other pages, I'll have a short recap/synthesis of contextual material from other discussions*